 After a candidate masters the course materials, they must pass a proctored exam by answering at least 70% of the questions correctly.
 Following a passing grade, they can officially apply for authorization to use the designation.
 This involves committing to the Standards of Professional Conduct, adhering to the CFFP’s terms and conditions and disclosing any criminal, civil or other investigations into your professional conduct.

-After you’ve earned the right to use the CRPC designation, the certification must be renewed once every two years.
+After you earn the right to use the CRPC designation, you must renew the certification once every two years.
 You can do this by logging 16 hours of continuing education and reaffirming your compliance through the actions above.

 While CRPC and certified financial planner (CFP) are both professional certifications for financial professionals, they have their share of differences as well.
 The most prominent among these is that they each convey expertise in distinct fields of financial planning.
 While financial planning encompasses retirement planning, it includes many topics that go beyond retirement.